 Note: The steps will vary for other browsers.

 - Launch Google Chrome and click on the three dots at the top-right corner.

 - Now click on Settings from the drop-down menu.

 - Go to About Chrome and see if there are any updates available.

-- In case of an update, do install it and then relaunch your browser for the newer version to take effect.
+- In the event of an update, please install it and then relaunch your browser for the new version to take effect.

-- Now try and execute the code for your web application to see if it works.
+- Now, try to execute the code for your web application to see if it works.